We Are One Seven LLC Acquires Shares of 16,384 Dow Chemical (DWDP)

-We Are One Seven LLC acquired a new stake in shares of Dow Chemical (NYSE:DWDP) in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm acquired 16,384 shares of the company’s stock, valued at approximately $1,167,000.
-Dow Chemical makes up 0.5% of We Are One Seven LLC’s investment portfolio, making the stock its 27th largest holding.
+We Are One Seven LLC acquired a new stake in shares of Dow Chemical (NYSE:DWDP) in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund acquired 16,384 shares of the company’s stock, valued at approximately $1,167,000.
+Dow Chemical makes up approximately 0.5% of We Are One Seven LLC’s portfolio, making the stock its 27th biggest position.

-Several other institutional investors have also recently modified their holdings of the company.
-BlackRock Inc. grew its position in shares of Dow Chemical by 0.7% during the fourth quarter.
-BlackRock Inc. now owns 156,234,472 shares of the company’s stock valued at $11,127,020,000 after purchasing an additional 1,138,483 shares in the last quarter.
-JPMorgan Chase & Co. purchased a new position in shares of Dow Chemical during the third quarter valued at about $2,095,726,000.
-Bank of New York Mellon Corp purchased a new position in Dow Chemical in the third quarter worth about $1,920,750,000.
-Geode Capital Management LLC grew its position in Dow Chemical by 3.5% in the fourth quarter.
-Geode Capital Management LLC now owns 23,283,514 shares of the company’s stock worth $1,654,570,000 after acquiring an additional 797,843 shares in the last quarter.
-Finally, Wells Fargo & Company MN purchased a new position in Dow Chemical in the third quarter worth about $1,111,269,000.
+Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
+Harel Insurance Investments & Financial Services Ltd. grew its stake in Dow Chemical by 6.2% in the 4th quarter.
+Harel Insurance Investments & Financial Services Ltd. now owns 11,695 shares of the company’s stock valued at $833,000 after purchasing an additional 681 shares during the period.
+Genovese Burford & Brothers Wealth & Retirement Plan Management LLC lifted its position in shares of Dow Chemical by 4.5% during the 4th quarter.
+Genovese Burford & Brothers Wealth & Retirement Plan Management LLC now owns 16,298 shares of the company’s stock valued at $1,232,000 after buying an additional 705 shares during the last quarter.
+Outfitter Advisors LTD. lifted its position in shares of Dow Chemical by 0.8% during the 4th quarter.
+Outfitter Advisors LTD. now owns 89,945 shares of the company’s stock valued at $6,406,000 after buying an additional 706 shares during the last quarter.
+Parsons Capital Management Inc. RI lifted its position in shares of Dow Chemical by 1.2% during the 4th quarter.
+Parsons Capital Management Inc. RI now owns 62,260 shares of the company’s stock valued at $4,434,000 after buying an additional 719 shares during the last quarter.
+Finally, Buckingham Asset Management LLC lifted its position in shares of Dow Chemical by 3.7% during the 4th quarter.
+Buckingham Asset Management LLC now owns 20,036 shares of the company’s stock valued at $1,427,000 after buying an additional 719 shares during the last quarter.
 Hedge funds and other institutional investors own 70.45% of the company’s stock.

+A number of analysts recently issued reports on DWDP shares.
+ValuEngine raised Dow Chemical from a “hold” rating to a “buy” rating in a report on Sunday, December 31st.
+Zacks Investment Research raised Dow Chemical from a “hold” rating to a “buy” rating and set a $85.00 price target on the stock in a report on Tuesday, January 30th.
+Barclays raised Dow Chemical from an “underweight” rating to an “equal weight” rating in a report on Wednesday, January 31st.
+Nomura raised their price target on Dow Chemical from $83.00 to $84.00 and gave the company a “buy” rating in a report on Friday, February 2nd.
+Finally, Jefferies Group reaffirmed a “buy” rating and issued a $85.00 price target on shares of Dow Chemical in a report on Friday, February 2nd.
+Six analysts have rated the stock with a hold rating and twenty-two have given a buy rating to the company.
+The stock has an average rating of “Buy” and an average target price of $80.77.

-Dow Chemical (NYSE:DWDP) last announced its earnings results on Thursday, February 1st.
-The company reported $0.83 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.67 by $0.16.
+Dow Chemical (NYSE:DWDP) last released its earnings results on Thursday, February 1st.
+The company reported $0.83 EPS for the quarter, beating the Zacks’ consensus estimate of $0.67 by $0.16.
+The company had revenue of $20.07 billion during the quarter, compared to analysts’ expectations of $19.46 billion.
 Dow Chemical had a return on equity of 8.21% and a net margin of 2.34%.
-The business had revenue of $20.07 billion during the quarter, compared to analyst estimates of $19.46 billion.
-The business’s revenue for the quarter was up 54.1% compared to the same quarter last year. analysts anticipate that Dow Chemical will post 4.14 EPS for the current fiscal year.
+The company’s revenue was up 54.1% on a year-over-year basis. equities analysts anticipate that Dow Chemical will post 4.14 EPS for the current year.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, March 15th.
-Shareholders of record on Wednesday, February 28th were given a dividend of $0.38 per share.
-The ex-dividend date of this dividend was Tuesday, February 27th.
-This represents a $1.52 annualized dividend and a dividend yield of 2.39%.
-Dow Chemical’s dividend payout ratio (DPR) is presently 44.71%.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, March 15th.
+Shareholders of record on Wednesday, February 28th were paid a dividend of $0.38 per share.
+This represents a $1.52 dividend on an annualized basis and a yield of 2.39%.
+The ex-dividend date was Tuesday, February 27th.
+Dow Chemical’s payout ratio is 44.71%.

-In other news, insider Ronald C. Edmonds sold 15,000 shares of Dow Chemical stock in a transaction that occurred on Friday, March 9th.
-The shares were sold at an average price of $71.83, for a total transaction of $1,077,450.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, General Counsel Charles J. Kalil sold 69,400 shares of Dow Chemical stock in a transaction that occurred on Friday, February 23rd.
-The shares were sold at an average price of $72.66, for a total transaction of $5,042,604.00.
-The disclosure for this sale can be found here.
-0.42% of the stock is owned by insiders.

-Several research firms recently commented on DWDP.
-BMO Capital Markets began coverage on Dow Chemical in a research report on Tuesday, March 27th.
-They issued an “outperform” rating and a $82.00 price target for the company.
-Morgan Stanley set a $80.00 price target on Dow Chemical and gave the stock a “buy” rating in a research report on Wednesday, March 21st.
-ValuEngine upgraded Dow Chemical from a “hold” rating to a “buy” rating in a research report on Wednesday, March 7th.
-Jefferies Group reiterated a “buy” rating and issued a $85.00 price target on shares of Dow Chemical in a research report on Friday, February 2nd.
-Finally, Zacks Investment Research lowered Dow Chemical from a “buy” rating to a “hold” rating in a research report on Friday, February 2nd.
-Six investment analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the company’s stock.
-The stock presently has a consensus rating of “Buy” and a consensus price target of $80.77.

-ILLEGAL ACTIVITY NOTICE: This article was originally published by Macon Daily and is the property of of Macon Daily.
-If you are reading this article on another site, it was illegally stolen and republished in violation of U.S. and international trademark & copyright law.
-The legal version of this article can be viewed at https://macondaily.com/2018/04/01/we-are-one-seven-llc-acquires-shares-of-16384-dow-chemical-dwdp.html.
+COPYRIGHT VIOLATION NOTICE: “We Are One Seven LLC Acquires Shares of 16,384 Dow Chemical (DWDP)” was reported by Macon Daily and is owned by of Macon Daily.
+If you are reading this piece on another publication, it was illegally copied and republished in violation of US & international trademark and copyright laws.
+The original version of this piece can be read at https://macondaily.com/2018/04/08/we-are-one-seven-llc-acquires-shares-of-16384-dow-chemical-dwdp-updated.html.

 About Dow Chemical